 Coffee is both an art and a science.
 You need to make sure you’re doing your best work to help the coffee, be the best it can be.
 There isn’t room here to talk about all the nuts and bolts of creating both excellent drip and espresso coffee, but there are a few books that will get you on the right track.

-And if you can’t bear the idea of reading 5 different books on coffee brewing, there are lots of online resources, too.
+And if you can’t bear the idea of reading 5 different coffee brewing books, there are many online resources, too.
 Barista Hustle is Matt Perger’s blog on everything coffee, including hundreds of online video lessons.
 Chris Baca’s YouTube channel has tons of videos on coffee brewing too.
 His “Extract Everything” series is great for aspiring café owners and home baristas alike.

 Baca also talks a lot about his own shop Cat & Cloud and shares his experiences with owning a café, which can prove invaluable to a café startup.
-Past the reading, be sure to constantly be experimenting and improving what you offer.
+Past the reading, be sure to constantly experiment and improve what you offer.

 Innovation is always happening in the coffee industry, and you need to be on the cutting edge of it if you’re going to be successful.
 But you can’t do that all by yourself.